-This post is related to SFxHH Hackathon that took place in Hamburg in December 2025 where we had 4 hours to build, ship, and pitch a working product.
+This post is about the SFxHH Hackathon in Hamburg, where we had four hours to build, ship, and pitch a working product.

 The idea

-My initial plan for the hackathon was to build a voice agent for accessible healthcare, one that could find available doctors and appointments near a user based on the problem they have.
+My initial plan was to build a voice agent for accessible healthcare: something that could understand a user's problem and help them find nearby doctors or appointments.

 What worked

-It was very easy to prototype the initial logic and we had a working proof of concept under the AI studio playground very quickly.
-When we passed some audio samples to see if it could accurately pick up on nuanced cues like pitch changes and hesitation.
-It worked.
+Within a short time, we had a working proof of concept in the AI Studio playground.
+We passed in audio samples to test whether it could pick up on cues like pitch changes and hesitation.
+It worked well enough to keep going.

 With the core logic validated, we took that code and started building on top of it.